 Plant DNA contains a series of instructions on how to create the various parts of the plant and how to accomplish specific processes within the plant.
 As each plant part is developed, it is subject to external conditions: soil composition, temperature, humidity, sun exposure, rainfall, the presence of pollinators, and countless other variables that we have yet to identify.

 One simple way to learn more about your local phenology is to collect the first fall leaf from your yard, or the first appearance of specific pests, and record the date.
 As years pass, you will see trends and changes as other factors are altered.

-While most people think of the Praying Mantis as a relatively docile green insect, they can be found in many shades of green and brown and they are one of the most deadly predators in your garden.
+While most people think of the praying mantis as a relatively docile green insect, these insects can be found in many shades of green and brown, and they are one of the most deadly predators in your garden.

-The best way to attract native Praying Mantis to your garden is to provide a welcoming habitat free of pesticides and herbicides.
-Generally, the hatchlings will find that your yard does not have enough food to warrant staying, so they leave.
+The best way to attract native praying mantis to your garden is to provide a welcoming habitat free of pesticides and herbicides.
+If mantis hatchlings will find that your yard does not have enough food to warrant staying, they soon leave.

 In addition to being a good addition to your garden, Praying mantis are also said to make interesting pets...

 UPDATE: On 4/21/16, the egg case came to life!
-Tiny praying mantis emerged and began devouring pests almost immediately!
+Tiny praying mantes emerged and began devouring pests almost immediately!